Nishi-ku, Sapporo: Geography

 The eastern part of Nishi-Ku is flat with many residential and commercial areas, but the western part slopes into mountains.
 Sankaku-yama, located in the western part of the ward in the Yamanote area, is a 311.3m high triangle-shaped mountain and is a popular and easy hike.
 It leads to Okura jump stadium in Chuo-ku.

 Hokkaido Consadole Sapporo's practice field is also located in Nishi-ku, and is a popular site for the team's fans.
 Major parks in Nishi-ku are Noshi Koen and Miyagaoka Koen.
 Numerous other parks may be found, many located along the banks of the Kotoni-Hassamu-gawa and its tributaries.
 Hiking trails abound.
 One of the most popular begins from near the Heiwa-no-taki waterfall and leads to the summit of Sapporo's famous mountain, Mt.
 Teine in which the Olympic game was held in 1972 has some ski ground and an amusement park, located on the division line of Nishi-ku and Teine-ku, the city's northwesternmost ward.

-In the less built-up neighbourhoods of Nishino, Heiwa, Fukui, and Kobetsuzawa, it is not unusual for wildlife, such as red foxes and Asiatic brown bears or their spoor, to be observed.
+In the less built-up neighbourhoods of Nishino, Heiwa, Fukui, and Kobetsuzawa, it is not unusual for wildlife, such as red foxes and Asiatic brown bears to be observed.